-Pre-Literacy skill are developed to prepare children for formal schooling.
-Activities which focus children on the sounds in words (phonological awareness) and the alphabet sounds, provide an ideal preparation for literacy learning once in school.
+Pre-Literacy skills are developed to prepare children for formal schooling.
+Activities which focus children on hearing the sounds in words (phonological awareness) and the links to alphabet sounds, provide an ideal preparation for literacy learning once in school.

 Oral language refers to the act of speaking and listening.
 Oral language skills includes vocabulary, sentence structure, comprehension and structured thinking (or the ability to elaborate, organise and sequence thoughts).
-While poor oral language skills do not prevent children from reading, the long-term these skills impact reading comprehension, writing and the accessing the full curriculum.
+While poor oral language skills do not prevent children from reading, it can impact reading comprehension, writing and the accessing the full curriculum.